What is Shrinkage

 Shrinkage is calculated as a percentage of the net weight (actual weight recorded at the weighbridge).

-The following process outlines how shrinkage affects different scenarios.
+The following process outlines how shrinkage affects different scenarios:

 • Net Weight: This is the actual load weight recorded at the weighbridge.

 • Shrinkage Load Weight: On the platform, a separate load is created for the shrinkage, recorded against the BHC (Bulk Handling Company).
-The shrinkage load weight is calculated using the shrinkage rate (%) nominated at the site and net weight.
+The shrinkage load weight is calculated using the shrinkage rate (%) nominated at the site and the net weight.

 • Stock Deduction: The owner's stock is reduced by the net weight minus the shrinkage load weight to give the load's final weight during outload.